Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 • You’ll normally need a minimum of 12 months remaining on your visa (though more is preferred) unless you have confirmation from your employer that your work permit is being renewed.

-• You’ll need to have been in the UK for at least two years to build a suitable credit score, though this can vary – some lenders will accept less, while others expect more, in some cases a minimum of five years.
+• To build a suitable credit score, you’ll need to have lived in the UK for at least two years, though this can vary—some lenders will accept less, while others expect more, in some cases a minimum of five years.

 • Your credit footprint must be clean.